 Ask yourself, if your friend or a stranger, even a potential client asked you to spend 12 hours and give away a ton of your knowledge for free, would you do it?
 Probably not.
 If you did, the potential client wouldn’t need you since they get a free business plan and even though you love your friends, can you sacrifice an entire weeks worth of work for them for free?
 Anyways, enough rambling and lets get into what goes into affiliate program audits.

-2. What is Included in Affiliate Program Audits?
+2. What You Should Expect in an Affiliate Program Audit?

 - An overview of the program